Debt & Credit Help Paying Off Debt

 Do consolidation loans hurt your credit score?

 But if you’re paying off credit cards, a debt consolidation loan will reduce your credit utilization rate, which could help your credit score rather than hurt it.
-And as long as you make your payments on time, that positive payment history could help improve your credit score too.
+And as long as you make your payments on time, that positive payment history should improve your credit score too.

 What credit score do I need for a debt consolidation loan?